AEW News: Huge Tag Team Match Announced For ‘Dynamite’

 All Elite Wrestling has confirmed that Jon Moxley and PAC will team up to take on Adam Page and Kenny Omega on the next episode of Dynamite, which will air on TNT live from Philadelphia this Wednesday.

-The match stems from an incident that happened on the last episode of the show, after Moxley made his return to in-ring competition by defeating Shawn Spears in a hard-fought.
+The match stems from an incident that happened on the last episode of the show after Moxley made his return to in-ring competition by defeating Shawn Spears in a hard-fought.

 However, following the match, Moxley was confronted by Omega, whom he put through a glass table on last week’s show.
 The pair have been feuding for months, and the rivalry continues to intensify by the week.